HanWenfang/syncless/trunk/README.txt

        ...
        os.popen(...)  # or any other method

-Q7.
-Can I use my existing DNS, TCP, HTTP, HTTPS, FTP, urllib, urllib2, MySQL,
-    memcached, Redis, Tokyo Tyrant etc. client with Syncless?

-A7.
-If your client software is written in pure Python, and it uses the
-    standard Python `socket' module to connect to the server, then you only have to call

-      from syncless import patch
-      patch.patch_socket()
-      patch.patch_ssl()  # Only if SSL (e.g. HTTPS) support is needed.

-Q8.
+Q18.
 Can I link Syncless aganst libevent instead of libev?

-A8.
+A18.
 Please try Syncless with libevent2 (libevent-2.0.4 or later) by
      compiling it with

        $ SYNCLESS_USE_LIBEVENT2=true stackless2.6 ./setup.py build
        $ sudo stackless2.6 ./setup.py install

      Also the primary focus is to make Syncless work with libev, it should also work with libevent2.
 Please report any libevent2 issues to the author of Syncless.

      Currently Syncless works only partially with libevent1 (i.e. libevent-1.4 and earlier), because libevent1 has the inherent limitation that it silently starts behaving unpredictably and unreliably if multiple events are registered on the same filehandle.
 You can try
      nevertheless:

        $ SYNCLESS_USE_LIBEVENT1=true stackless2.6 ./setup.py build
        $ sudo stackless2.6 ./setup.py install

+Q19.
+Is Syncless faster than Concurrence, gevent, Eventlet, asyncore,
+     pyevent and python-libevent?

+A19.
+It was designed to be faster, and it should be faster.
+But benchmarks
+     haven't been run recently, the files in the benchmark directory are obsolete (i.e. they have been run in a faster but buggy old version of Syncless).

+     The only exception from the rule that Syncless is the fastest may be Concurrence, because Syncless uses hard switching (i.e. C stack copying) of tasklets, which is a bit slower than the soft switching used by Concurrence.

 Links
 ~~~~~